Our Unique Programs

 What Makes Camp Yakety Yak Unique?

 One-to-One Assistants at Camp: Children with special needs who have behavior that impacts their learning or the learning of others typically receive a one-to-one assistant at camp.
 This is different than public school assistants who are typically provided only for significant safety or medical reasons.
 Because our staff are largely student volunteers we feel that often children and students learn best in a one-to-one relationship.
-If your child needs supervision to participate well in a group, they will probably receive an assistant at our camp.
+If your child needs supervision to participate well in a group, they will may be able to receive an assistant at our camp.